viam-modules/viam-cartographer/README.md

 4. Create a new terminal window to get a clean shell state

-5. Confirm you have a new version installed
+5. Confirm you have a new version installed.
+The minimum version you should see on your Mac is `3.21.12`

 ```
 protoc --version